-Taking good care of your tires requires more than just regular rotations and balances — maintaining consistent tire pressure is also vital to the overall performance of your vehicle and the safety of you and your passengers.
+Taking proper care of your tires requires more than just regular rotations and balances.
+Maintaining consistent tire pressure is also vital to the overall performance of your vehicle and the safety of you and your passengers.
+A Tire Pressure Monitoring System continuously monitors the air pressure in your tires and informs you of any discrepancies via a dashboard indicator light.

 Below are just a few of the benefits of keeping your car’s tire pressure at the manufacturer’s recommended level: